vLeapGroup/docs/warps/integrations.md

 While Warp Unwrapping significantly enhances the user experience, not all users may prefer it.
 Therefore, we recommend adding a toggle in your application settings to allow users to turn off unwrapping of Warp links.

 If your client is a browser extension, consider providing this setting toggle per visited site.

+## Conclusion

+Integrating Warps into client applications enhances user experience by simplifying blockchain interactions and reducing friction.
+Utilize our TypeScript SDK for streamlined integration and contribute feedback or improvements through our community channels.